High-Risk Investments Definition

 They are also known as market-linked investments and are often created by investment banks.
 They meet the needs of the investors with a customized product mix.
-It depends on the risk tolerance of the investor.
+It depends on the risk tolerance.
 The benefits vary from one product to another.
 They are usually not liquid and the fee may be quite exorbitant.

 Example #6 – Initial Public Offerings

 Shares are sold to investors like institutional investors and retail investors and also underwritten by banks who arrange such shares to be listed on stock exchanges.
 This enlarges and diversifies the equity base of the company.
 But there is uncertainty as to whether the management will perform all the necessary duties to develop the company and earn sufficient returns.

 - Huge Gains– There is a high chance of earning a higher return than normal.

-- Easy Buying and Selling- Investor usually has the option to buy or sell the securities without many restrictions.
+- Easy Buying and Selling- Investor usually has the option to buy or sell the securities without any restrictions.